This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 It’s not uncommon to find homes with ceiling fans as old as the house.
 You probably have one of these in your house right now.
 You grew up with them, and they are still soldiering on.

 Such fans can go another decade easily.
 However, the parts may now be too weak to sustain full speeds for long periods.
 You can run the fan at the highest speeds, but there’s always the risk that it will break down.
+Motors overheating becomes a bigger problem with age especially if the fan isn’t cleaned regularly.

-The Fan’s Sitting Looks Wobbly
+The Fan’s Looks Wobbly

 You’ve seen those ceiling fans that swing from side to side while they work.
 The swinging may be due to improper installation or joints and nuts wearing down over the years.
 If you find one of these, you should be careful about running them at full speed.